arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Arizona Marriage Records Public?

-Yes, Arizona marriage records are publicly available as they are considered part of the Arizona Public Records.
-However, only authorized persons or individuals who have a personal interest in the records may access certified copies.
+Arizona marriage records are publicly available as they are considered part of the Arizona Public Records.
+However, only authorized persons or individuals with a personal interest in the records may access certified copies.
 Authorized individuals include:

 • Immediate family members